khaledElshimy/UnityJenkinsPOC/README.md

 # UnityJenkinsPOC
-This is aproof of concept for unity jenkins CI/CD
+This is a proof of concept for unity jenkins CI/CD